sbt/website/src/reference/04-Howto/20-Howto-Sequencing/04-Howto-Dynamic-Input-Task.md

 ### Defining a dynamic input task with Def.inputTaskDyn

-Let's suppose that there's a task already that does the bowser opening called `openbrowser` because of a plugin.
+Let's suppose that there's a task already that does the browser opening called `openbrowser` because of a plugin.
 Here's how we can sequence a task after an input tasks.

 #### build.sbt v1